TommySoucy/H3MP/README.md

 ## Incompatibilities

-- TNH tweaker
 - Meat fortress mode
 - Rotweiners mode
 - Anything not sandbox or TNH will most probably not work
-- Any mods that cause "PatchVerify" errors in your console/output logs will most probably break H3MP

 ## Upcoming support

-- TNH tweaker
 - Most if not all Modul mods
 - Meat fortress mode
 - Rotweiners mode